gribber/botvac-wifi/README.md

 The software also includes a simple HTML interface for the websocket connection.
 Connect with a browser to the bot to see it.
 The websocket connection is automatically established in the background.
 Type a command and press enter to send the command.
 The results are automatically displayed.
 You can disconnect by typing /disconnect or clear the screen by typing /clear.

 ### Command Syntax
 Send help to the bot to see an overview of all commands or send help commandname to get help for a specific command.
-Neato also offers a programmers manual: https://www.neatorobotics.com/resources/programmersmanual_20140305.pdf
+Neato also offers a [programmers manual](/doc/programmersmanual_20140305.pdf)

 ## Known Issues and Limitations
 * Only one user can be connected at the same time.
 If a new user connects, the old user is disconnected.
 This is intentional and by design to prevent issues with the bot and data corruption with multiple users.